deltatronic/Final-Project-Proposal/HRPulseBracelet.md

 1. Learning how to 3D model/print the bracelet.
 2. Understand how to use processing and arduino together to have a visual effect. (understanding how to code everything.)
 3. Coding a visual pulse rate using processing.
-4. Probably spending most of my time with trail and error test.
-(Sensor)
+4. Probably spending most of my time coding.
+(Sensor & Processing)

 Timeline
 Week 1 –Research on the components and buy the parts as soon as possible.